ghost-goblin/CySA/part3.md

      - Known-good behavior
      - Anomalous behavior
           1. Any process name that you do not recognise
-          2. Any process name that is similar to a legitime system process (`svhost`)
+          2. Any process name that is similar to a legitimate system process (`svhost`)
           3. Processes that appear without an icon, version information, description or company name
           4. Processes that are unsigned
-          5. Any process whose digital signiture dioesn't match the identified publisher
+          5. Any process whose digital signiture doesn't match the identified publisher
           6. Any process that does not have a parent/child relationship with a principle Windows process
           7. Any process hosted by Windows utilities like Explorer
           8. Any proces that is packed or compressed _(highlighted purple)_ in process explorer